MatthewLeoLaporte/RNNs-learn-robust-policies/methods.md

 #### Training methods

+##### Binary context switch (BCS)

+The network is simply given a Boolean (0-1) input which indicates whether the training perturbation is currently active, though it vary in amplitude and direction.

 ##### Direct amplitude information (DAI)

 The field strength for each training trial is sampled i.i.d. from a zero-mean normal distribution.

 The network receives the absolute value of the standard normal sample, prior to its scaling by `field_std`.